CHollingworth/Lampray/docs/mod-types/baldurs-gate-3.md

 ## Data Overwrite

 Mods containing loose files, such as textures or meshes for characters and objects.
 To verify, check if the mod's `.zip` file contains multiple loose files or a single `.pak` file.
-If contians loose files, choose **Data Overwrite**. _(This operation cannot be undone by Lamp)._
+If it contains loose files, choose **Data Overwrite**. _(Lampray cannot undo This operation)._

 ### Example